hexters/hexa-docs/README.md

             Hexa::make(),
         ]);
 }
 ```

-## Setting Up Permission Access
+## Declaring Access Permissions

-You need to declare access permissions for Resource, Page, and Widget as shown below.

 ### Resource

-How to declare access permission for Resource:
+To declare access permissions to a Resource, the process is similar to granting access to a Page, as shown below.

 ```php
 use Filament\Resources\Resource;
 use Hexters\Hexa\Traits\HexAccess;